Topos theory [tt-004U]

 Following the ancient Greek naming convention, the plural of topos is topoi, but people also use toposes.
 We use them interchangeably.

-example 3. topos [tt-004R]
+Example 3. topos [tt-004R]

-example 3. topos [tt-004R]
+Example 3. topos [tt-004R]

 Topos theory unifies, in an extraordinary way, important aspects of geometry and logic.